Optimization analysis of process parameters for laser spiral spot welding

 Abstract

-Compared to resistance spot welding, laser welding has advantages such as faster welding speed, smaller deformation of the welded parts, and higher shear strength.
-The laser spiral spot welding process has many parameters; however, there is currently limited research on the optimization of these parameters.
-To obtain the optimal process parameters for robotic laser flight welding using spiral spot welding, this paper first conducts numerical simulations of energy distribution for different spiral trajectories using MATLAB.
-Then, an orthogonal experiment is established to determine the optimal process parameters for achieving the best shear strength of joints when laser spiral stacking DC01 and DC05 cold-rolled steel.
-The joint's cross-sectional shape and microstructure are observed and analyzed, and finally, parameter optimization is performed from the perspectives of joint shear strength, cross-sectional shape, and microstructure.
-The results show that the outer radius of the spiral line and the number of turns have the greatest impact on the joint's shear strength and cross-sectional shape; a higher surface energy density can lead to material loss and grain coarsening.
-The optimized joint's shear strength is improved by 24% compared to resistance spot welding.
+Compared with resistance spot welding, laser welding possesses advantages such as faster welding speed, smaller deformation of welded parts, and higher shear strength.
+Although the laser spiral spot welding process involves numerous parameters, research on their optimization is currently limited.
+To obtain the optimal process parameters for robotic laser flight welding using spiral spot welding, numerical simulations of the energy distribution for different spiral trajectories were first conducted using MATLAB.
+Then, an orthogonal experiment was established to determine the process parameters for achieving the maximum shear strength of joints in laser spiral spot welding of DC01 and DC05 cold-rolled steels.
+The cross-sectional shape and microstructure of the joints were observed and analyzed, and finally, parameter optimization was performed based on joint shear strength, cross-sectional shape, and microstructure.
+The results indicate that the outer radius of the spiral line and the number of turns have the most significant influence on the shear strength and cross-sectional shape of the joint.
+A high surface energy density leads to material loss and grain coarsening.

 -